Always be sure to refresh this page for the latest update

 AXS TV: LIVING WITH THE PAST ASKED TO PERFORM ON LIVE TV EVENT

 Ray has been in talks with Mark Cuban and his staff about the guys performing their Tull tribute show on live TV from the Roxy in L.A. late summer or early fall this year.
 The band is considering it, and if things work out, they just may be on live worldwide television this year.
 Many thanks to Mark and his crew for their kind consideration.
 Hopefully the band can work this out.
 More info later...

-NEW LWTP VIDEO CLIPS NOW POSTED ON YOUTUBE AND THE BAND'S FACEBOOK PAGE.
+NEW LWTP VIDEO CLIPS TO BE POSTED SOON ON YOUTUBE AND THE BAND'S FACEBOOK PAGE.

 Tull with Lucia jam

 LIVE: Video of Tull and Lucia performing "Kashmir"

 Video: 1976 Vintage Tull - Quiz Kid and Crazed Institution